Wood Street, Mansfield, Nottinghamshire, NG18 1QQ | Tel: 01623 648880

 We always try to give you the best possible service but there may be times when you feel this has not happened.
 If you have a complaint or concern about the service you have received from the doctors or any of the personnel working in this practice, please let us know.
 We operate a practice complaint procedure as part of an NHS complaints system, which meets national criteria.
 We have a non-discriminatory approach to complaints and patients, carers and relatives will not be treated adversely as a result of having complained.

-How to Complain: We hope that we can sort most problems out easily and quickly, often at the time they arise and with the person concerned.
-If you wish to make a formal complaint, please do so As Soon As Possible – ideally within a matter of a few days.
-This will enable us to establish what happened more easily.
-If doing that is not possible your complaint should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.
-You should address your complaint in writing to the Practice Manager (you can use the attached form).
-We will make sure that we deal with your concerns promptly and in the correct way.
-You should be as specific and concise as possible.
-If you wish, you can direct your complaint to Mansfield & Ashfield Clinical Commissioning Group.
-The appropriate contact address for the Clinical Commissioning Group and the Independent Complaints Advocacy Service (who can help you with your complaint) are printed below.
+We hope that we can resolve most problems easily and quickly, often at the time they arise and with the person concerned involved.
+If you would like to make a formal complaint, this should be submitted in writing within 12 months of the incident to the Practice Manager.
+Upon receipt of your written complaint, we will contact you within 72 hours.
+We will make sure that we deal with your concerns promptly.
+If you wish, you can direct your complaint to NHS England and the Independent Complaints Advocacy Service (who can help you with your complaint).

-What We Will Do: We think it is important to deal with your complaints swiftly so we will acknowledge your complaint within 3 working days.
-You will normally be offered an explanation or, if appropriate, an appointment for a meeting to discuss the matter within 14 days.
-Occasionally, if we have to make a lot of enquiries it might take a little longer, but we will keep you informed.
+We think it is important to deal with your complaint as swiftly as possible, so we will acknowledge your complaint within 3 working days.
+Occasionally, if we have to make a lot of enquiries it might take a little longer, but we will keep you informed and be as quick as possible.
 You may bring a friend or relative with you to the meeting.
+Should you make a complaint or claim, we may need to provide information about the patient, and treatment they have received, to insurers, indemnifiers or legal advisers.

 The Independent Complaints Advisory Service Tel: 0300 456 2370 or email https://www.pohwer.net/nottinghamshire